FAMILY DIGITAL WELLNESS GUIDE

 Social distancing – The act of being six feet apart from another person in a social setting to minimize the risk of spreading an illness.

-Social emotional learning – The process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions, achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions (Credit: CASEL)
+Social emotional learning (SEL) – The process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions, achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions (Credit: CASEL)

 Social play – Peer-based collaborative play interactions, usually between young children.

-Squad – One’s close friend group.
+Squad – Internet slang for a close friend group.

 Status – A statement a user writes and shares on their social media pages to describe their current thoughts, emotions, actions, and/or location.